 chmod-prevented 0/1 Error 0 7s

-For more information about available filters, see Seccomp security profiles for Docker.
+For more information about available filters, refer to the Seccomp security profiles for Docker.

 Regularly update to the latest version of Kubernetes

-Best practice guidance - To stay current on new features and bug fixes, regularly upgrade to the Kubernetes version in your AKS cluster.
+Best practice guidance

+To track the new features and bug fixes, regularly upgrade the Kubernetes version in your AKS cluster.

 Kubernetes releases new features at a quicker pace than more traditional infrastructure platforms.
 Kubernetes updates include new features, and bug or security fixes.
-New features typically move through an alpha and then beta status before they become stable and are generally available and recommended for production use.
-This release cycle should allow you to update Kubernetes without regularly encountering breaking changes or adjusting your deployments and templates.
+New features typically move through an alpha and then beta status, before they become stable and are generally available and recommended for production use.
+The release cycle should allow you to update Kubernetes without regularly encountering breaking changes or adjusting your deployments and templates.

 AKS supports four minor versions of Kubernetes.
 This means that when a new minor patch version is introduced, the oldest minor version and patch releases supported are retired.
 Minor updates to Kubernetes happen on a periodic basis.
 Make sure that you have a governance process to check and upgrade as needed so you don't fall out of support.
-For more information, see Supported Kubernetes versions AKS
+For more information, you may check the Supported Kubernetes versions AKS

 To check the versions that are available for your cluster, use the az aks get-upgrades command as shown in the following example: